 The HCPLEXIT macro defines the exit from a local routine entered by HCPLENTR.
 The name of the entry point is not mentioned.
-In fact, HCPLEXIT takes no operands.
-The HCPLEXIT macro expands as if the EP= keyword and SETCC=YES were specified.
+The HCPLEXIT macro expands as if the EP= keyword was specified.
+SETCC= is the only operand HCPLEXIT accepts.
+For information about the SETCC= operand, refer to "Discussion of the HCPEXIT Macro" on page 18.